upday/data-assignment-task/README.md

 * Architecture of the solution
 * Data modeling
 * Tests (full coverage is not required, you should mainly test the critical parts of the code)

-## Bonus
-Include a picture that visualizes the CTR per article category over the 3 days.
-Up to you which kind of visualization to use.